Blessing-DE/ELT_pipeline_with_python_dbt_docker/README.md

 * Check that staging_enterprise table is created and populated.
 * **Test 2: dbt Model Validation**
 * Run dbt run and confirm analytics tables exist.
-* Run dbt test to ensure constraints (e.g., not_null) pass.
+* Run dbt test to ensure constraints pass.
-## Test 3: Visualization
+* **Test 3: Visualization**
 * Connect Metabase → Create chart → format & re-validate the values on the dashboard.

 ## Scalability Considerations
 * Add Airflow or any other preferred orchestration tool for advanced orchestration.
-* Move data from CSV → S3 → DB for large-scale use (utilize cloud service provider for this).
+* Move data from CSV → S3 → RDB for large-scale use (utilize cloud service provider for this).
 * Add logging and monitoring.